zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/oidc-custom-configuration.md

 > **IMPORTANT**
 >
 > In Step 3 an NGINX Ingress Controller will be deployed/updated that will use this ConfigMap.
-Any changes made to this ConfigMap must be made **before** deploying/updating the NGINX Ingress Controller.
-If an update is applied to the ConfigMap after the NGINX Ingress Controller is deployed, it will not get applied.
-Applying any updates to the data in this ConfigMap will require the NGINX Ingress Controller to be re-deployed.
+Any changes made to this ConfigMap must be made **before** deploying/updating NGINX Ingress Controller.
+If an update is applied to the ConfigMap after NGINX Ingress Controller is deployed, it will not get applied.
+Applying any updates to the data in this ConfigMap will require NGINX Ingress Controller to be re-deployed.

 ## Step 3 - Add Volume and VolumeMount to the Ingress Controller deployment